CiscoDevNet/terraform-provider-aci/docs/resources/route_control_profile.md

 * `annotation` (annotation) - (string) The annotation of the Route Control Profile object.
   - Default: `orchestrator:terraform`
-* `route_map_continue` (autoContinue) - (string) This action will be applied on all the entries which are part of per Peer BGP Route-Map.
-Only available on 'Tenants -> Policies -> Protocol -> Route Maps for Route Control'.
+* `route_map_continue` (autoContinue) - (string) The route_map_continue applies a continue statement for all user-configured sequences (contexts) in a given BGP route profile so that switches will continue to find matches with subsequent user-configured sequences in the route map.
+Without the continue statement, after a route matches one of the sequences in a route map, switches will not continue to check other sequences.
   - Default: `no`
   - Valid Values: `no`, `yes`.
 * `description` (descr) - (string) The description of the Route Control Profile object.
 * `name_alias` (nameAlias) - (string) The name alias of the Route Control Profile object.
 * `owner_key` (ownerKey) - (string) The key for enabling clients to own their data for entity correlation.
 * `owner_tag` (ownerTag) - (string) A tag for enabling clients to add their own data.
 For example, to indicate who created this object.
-* `route_control_profile_type` (type) - (string) The route control policy type of the Route Control Profile object.
-Only available on 'Tenants -> Networking -> L3Outs -> Route map for import and export route control'.
+* `route_control_profile_type` (type) - (string) When the type is Match Prefix and Routing Policy (combinable), it is the default value.
+Pervasive subnets (fvSubnet) and external subnets (l3extSubnet) are combined with a route profile and merged into a single route map (or route map entry).
+To use an explicit prefix list, the type should be set to Match Routing Policy Only (global).
+The route profile is the only source of information to generate a route map, and it will overwrite other policy attributes.
   - Default: `combinable`
   - Valid Values: `combinable`, `global`.